Legal Nathan’s Hot Dog Eating Contest Betting

 There have been numerous years where a hot dog contest record has been set at the Nathan’s event.
 However, the modern records – from 2008 onwards – are more impressive, as they’ve been set in 10 minutes rather than the contest’s previous 12 minutes.

 The current world records are as follows.
-Interestingly, both were set in 2020 as part of the 10-minute era and feature far higher totals than the records set under the 12-minute format:
+Interestingly, both were set within the last two competitions as part of the 10-minute era and feature far higher totals than the records set under the 12-minute format:

 - Women’s Hot Dog Record: Sonya Thomas – 48.5 (2020)